mattehicks/SCDE/README.md

 # SCDE
-Smart Connected Device Engine - Generation 2
+## Smart Connected Device Engine - Generation 2

-A tool and a firmware for makers to set up IoT Devices
+### The new tool for makers to set up IoT Devices

+Makers can quickly build a firmware for their IoT-Devices based on the Smart Connected Device Engine powered by
+  * included modules
+  * own modules
+  * third party modules

-IoT Devices setup is stores in the maker.cfg
+IoT Devices setup is stored in the maker.cfg
-IoT Devices state is stores in the state.cfg
+IoT Devices state is stored in the state.cfg

 Embedded Commands
-Add
+  * Add
-Attr
+  * Attr
-Define
+  * Define
-Delete
+  * Delete
-Deleteattr
+  * Deleteattr
-Help
+  * Help
-Include
+  * Include
-List
+  * List
-Set
+  * Set
-Shutdown
+  * Shutdown
-Sub
+  * Sub

 Embedded Modules